trillionclues/alx-low_level_programming/0x0B-malloc_free/README.md

 <h1>C - malloc, free</h1>

-<p>This section is a practice on assigning dynamic and Automatic memory space to files.</p>
+<h2>This section is a practice on assigning dynamic and Automatic memory space to files.<//h2>

-<h2>At the end of this project, you are expected to be able to explain to anyone, without the help of Google:</h2>
+<p>At the end of this project, I am expected to be able to explain to anyone, without the help of Google:</p>
 <ul>
 <li>What is the difference between automatic and dynamic allocation in C</li>
 <li>What is malloc and free and how to use them</li>